up42/docs/source/up42-blocks/data/sobloo-s1-grd-aoiclipped.rst

 Block type: ``DATA``

 This block provides AOI clipped scenes of Sentinel-1 (A/B)’s C-band synthetic aperture radar sensor in processing level L-1C Ground Range Detected (GRD) in ``GeoTIFF`` format.
 The image contains 3 bands with polarizations VV, VH and an alpha band acting as a :term:`nodata mask<nodata mask>`.
+There is no maximum size limit regarding the image that will be returned, but it will never be larger than the original scene.

 The main applications for Sentinel-1 imagery are marine monitoring (e.g. sea-ice levels and conditions, ocean oil spills, ship activity, marine winds), land monitoring (e.g. agriculture, forestry) or emergency response (flooding,